AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/debugging.md

 ### Indexed data

 Reindex everything if the issue might be index-related.
 Debugging indexed data typically happens on non-production environments.
-On production environments, you might want to understand the origin of the index misalignment before you reindex.
+On production environments, you might want to investigate the origin of the index misalignment before you reindex.
 The characteristics of the faulty state can tell you something about the origin of the problem.

 ### Composer

-You might have outdated code due to a branch change or because of core files that you edited in a previous debugging effort.
+You might have outdated code due to a branch change or because of core files that were edited in a previous debugging effort.
 To eliminate potential issues, run the following commands:

 ```bash
 rm -rf vendor/*